Subpopulation-Specific Synthetic EHR for Better Mortality Prediction

-\begin{enumerate} \item\textbf{GAN-based ensemble framework}.
+The contributions of this work are as follows: \begin{enumerate} \item \textbf{GAN-based ensemble framework}.
 We propose an ensemble framework, for improving a model's prediction performance of underrepresented SPs in a dataset.
-We first identify poorly performing SP in the dataset, then iteratively generate and add various amounts of synthetic samples to the training set of each SP separately.
-Followed by training an SP-specific prediction model using the augmented training data (the training set comprised both real and synthetic samples).
-We show our proposed framework results in increased model performance for underrepresented SP.
-This framework is independent of the problem settings, including the prediction model type, the task at hand, and the feature(s) used for the division of samples into subpopulations.

-\item \textbf{An evaluation pipeline for synthetic data}.
-We designed and developed a pipeline for evaluating the effect of adding synthetic samples to the training set on model performance, the SP sample size, and the amount of synthetic samples added.
+We first identify poorly performing SP in the dataset, then iteratively generate and add varying amounts of synthetic samples to the training set of each SP separately.
+We then train an SP-specific prediction model using the augmented training data (comprised of both real and synthetic samples).
+We show our proposed framework offers better model performance for underrepresented SP.
+This framework is independent of the problem settings, including the prediction model type, the task at hand, and the feature(s) used to divide the samples into SPs. \item \textbf{An evaluation pipeline for synthetic data}.
+We designed and developed a pipeline for evaluating the effect of adding synthetic samples to the training set on model performance, the SP sample size, and the number of synthetic samples added.
 We implemented two real-world use cases and datasets to evaluate our framework.
 Our pipeline is generic in a way it can be used to evaluate the ML efficacy of any synthetic data generator. \end{enumerate}

-Our approach has the potential to improve the generalizability of machine learning models trained on EHRs by addressing the issue of underrepresentation.
-Our ensemble framework is a practical solution that can be applied to any EHR dataset to improve model performance on SPs and ensure equitable healthcare delivery.
-We compare our approach with several baselines, including the baseline models, and several sophisticated rebalancing techniques.
+This approach can improve the generalizability of models trained on EHRs by countering SP underrepresentation.
+Our ensemble framework is a practical solution that can be applied to any EHR dataset to improve model performance on SPs.
+We compare our approach with several baselines, including the baseline ensemble with no dataset augmentation, and a sampling technique.